 - Steward, the man responsible for running the day-to-day affairs of the castle and acting on the lord's behalf.
 He may be entrusted with the castle in the lord's absence.

 Knights are the lowest rank of the nobility.
 This class is made of landed knights, who have been given a keep and grant of land to administer.
 They have their own peasants and men-at-arms, and may even take sworn swords.
 Landed knights are sworn to fight for the lord who holds dominion over their land.
 While the wealthiest knights manage more land than the poorest lords, landed knights do not have the authority to deliver justice in their land.
 Rather, they must appeal to their liege lord.

 Commoners or smallfolk are the bottom of the social structure.
 They do not own lands or titles; they work the land of their lords, and do not have a say in their own governing.
 While this may seem similar to slavery, the difference is that commoners own themselves, and can make appeal to their local lord regarding violations of the law or general disagreements between parties; they are recognized as having a right to fair and just treatment by the nobility and society in general.
 Most Houses have laws protecting the local population from abuse or mistreatment, even by members of the nobility.
 However those laws differ and are enforced in varying degrees, mostly depending on the disposition of the local lord.

 Many of the tradesmen and craftsmen belong to guilds (notably the alchemists).

-- Liege, primary lord of a vassal who holds by military tenure.
+- Liege, the primary lord of a vassal who holds by military tenure.
 The liege lord and vassal each have responsibilities to one another; the vassal must remain loyal to the liege lord above any other lords, while the liege is the vassal's principal protector.

-- Vassal, A person granted the use of land, in return for rendering homage, fealty, and usually military service or its equivalent to a lord or other superior.
-They are frequently referred to as "bannermen'.
+- Vassal, a person granted the use of land, in return for rendering homage, fealty, and usually military service or its equivalent to a lord or other superior.
+They are frequently referred to as "bannermen".